simracingtools/ir-data-api-client/README.md

 Although all current occurring fields are mapped there is no guarantee additional fields will appear without warning.
-If this is the case please open an issue stating the request you made and the exception stacktrace logged.
+If this is the case please open an issue stating the exception stacktrace and the response logged while having `setLogJsonResponse(true)` in `IrDataClient`.

 Always be aware that not all fields in a DTO are filled.
 Some DTO's are used as subtypes more than one other DTO on different detail grade.
 Do ` null` checks when using DTO field content.